 For more information on this fundraiser, and other opportunities to support The GriefCare Place, call 330-686-1750 or email email@example.com.

 We understand that this has been a very challenging time for you trying to deal with not only your grief journey but the isolation and anxiety from the pandemic as well.
-We are looking forward to coming together to encourage, support and provide some TLC.
+We are looking forward to the time when we can safely come together in person again to encourage, support and provide some TLC.

 Sometimes, our own high expectations of the holidays make the pain and frustration more acute.
 Remember that you are grieving.
 Be kind and gentle with yourself.
 Leave the words 'should' and 'ought to' out of the holiday season this year.

 Along with the pain this holiday season, try also to remember the wonderful moments of your loved one's life.
 Think of all the gifts your loved one has given to you - joy, laughter, affection, companionship.

 It is OK to cry - it cleanses your soul

 It is ok to be happy - it does not diminish how much we love and miss our loved one

 Do not feel guilty for the joy you may find in small ways